jy3736/hdl2023fall-pub/week05/ex01/README.md

 ## Exercise 1: Decoder Design

 Design a decoder module that takes a 4-bit vector (din) as input and produces the following outputs: 'odd,' 'even,' and 'zero.'
-You must use an always statement to implement the `decode` module.
+You must use always and if statements to implement the `decode` module.
 The module name and interface are as follows:

 ```verilog
 module decode(